18michal/binance_azure_sdk/README.md

 - Portfolio Balance Table (Portfolio_Balance)
 - Trade History Table (Trade_History)
 - Market Capitalization History Table (Market_Capitalization_History)
+- DCA Table Helper For Storing The Daily High Price For Each Asset (Daily_High_Price)

 This schema is available to copy and use here: `examples/databse_table_creation.sql`<br>
 Conection to the database is based on the sql user and password.